-By now the code of these two related engines differs a lot so in retrospect it makes less sense to waste time on backporting anyway.
-When considering this follow up one consideration was that a lean and mean version with an extension mechanism is a bit closer to original $T_EX$ .
+By now the code of these two related engines differs a lot so in retrospect it makes less sense to waste time on porting back.
+When considering this follow up one consideration was that a lean and mean version with an extension mechanism is a bit closer to original T_EX.
 Of course, because we also have new primitives, this is not entirely true.
-The basic algorithms remain the same but code got reshuffled and because we expose internals names of variables and such are sometimes changed, something that is noticeable in the token and node interfaces.
+The basic algorithms remain the same but code got reshuffled and because we expose internal names of variables and such that is reflected in the code base (like more granularity in nodes and token commands).
 Delegating tasks to LUA already meant that some aspects, especially system dependent ones, no longer made sense and therefore had consequences for the interface at the system level.
-In LUAMETATEX more got delegated, like all file related operations.
-The penalty of moving more responsibility to LUA has been compensated by (hopefully) harmless optimization of code in the engine and some more core functionality.
+In LUAMETAT_EX more got delegated, like all file related operations.
+The penalty of moving even more responsibility to LUA has been compensated by (hopefully) harmless optimization of code in the engine and some more core functionality.
+In the process system dependencies have been minimalized.